-Multiple studies have found that telehealth can provide very effective treatment in the care of mental health - just as effective as face-to-face treatment.
-And these studies showed that telehealth psychological services sometimes have certain advantages over face-to-face treatments.
+Multiple studies have found that telehealth therapy can provide very effective treatment in the care of mental health - just as effective as face-to-face treatment.
+And these studies showed that telehealth therapy services sometimes have certain advantages over face-to-face treatments.

 As well as better access to healthcare, psychology telehealth can often offer reduced waiting times, leading to faster diagnosis and appropriate treatment.
 It affords flexibility and consequently, the ability to extend more services to more people.
-So the science is in - telehealth is a great option.
+So the science is in - telehealth psychologists are a great option.

 But how do you find the best telehealth psychologist in Australia to meet your individual needs?